Adobe-Experience-Cloud/analytics-io-lab/sections/s1_api_intro/README.md

 boolean value set to true if this is the first page

 ### lastPage
 boolean value set to true if this is the last page.
-Note that a page can be both the first page and the last page if there is only a single page of data.

 ### numberOfElements
-Integer value specifying the number of elements in the current page
+Integer value specifying the number of rows in the current page

 ### number
 Integer value specifying the current page number

-### total Elements
+### totalElements
 This is the total number of rows in this response

 ### columns